Pythonian/fakernaija/docs/source/commands.rst

 Reference
 ---------

-Each category command is documented with usage instructions and practical examples.
-Refer to the specific sections below for detailed guidance on using each command.
+Each category command is documented with practical examples.
+You can find a guide to any of the commands you want to work with below:

 .. toctree::
    :maxdepth: 2